Anxious Ferguson waits for grand jury's decision

-The 12-member grand jury adjourned and was to resume meeting behind closed doors on Monday, the Wall Street Journal reported on Sunday, citing an unidentified St. Louis County official.
+The 12-member grand jury adjourned and will not resume meeting behind closed doors until Monday, the Wall Street Journal reported on Sunday, citing an unidentified St. Louis County official.
 Reuters could not confirm that report.

-Preaching at the Greater St Mark Family Church, the Rev. Tommie Pierson urged the congregation to pull together as a community.
-"The power to get what you need is already in our hands," he said.
-"You live in a democracy; you must participate."

-Looking heavenward, Pierson said: "You alone know what the grand jury will do.
-You alone know what the marchers and demonstrators will do.
-We ask, oh God, for your protection."

-Media reports had suggested the 12-member grand jury panel would have a decision by this weekend.
+Media reports had suggested the panel would have a decision by this weekend.
 There have been nightly rallies and a high-profile law enforcement presence.

 A lawyer for Michael Brown's family criticized how prosecutors have handled the grand jury process, which has dragged on longer than many expected.

-The attorney, Benjamin Crump, told ABC's "This Week" program on Sunday it was the first time in his 20 years as an attorney that a prosecutor had not recommended charges to a grand jury hearing a case.
+The attorney, Benjamin Crump, told ABC's "This Week" program on Sunday it was the first time in his 20 years of practicing law that a prosecutor had not recommended charges to a grand jury hearing a case.

 "Why you can't come in and recommend charges right now based on the probable cause?"
 Crump said, a reference to witnesses who said Brown had his hands up in the air, signaling surrender, when the officer shot him.
 Wilson's supporters say he shot Brown in self-defense.